Table of Contents

 List of 5 Great Tech Tools That Are Helping Students

-Here’s our roundup of 5 great tech tools that are helping students get ahead in school.
+Here’s our roundup of five great tech tools that are helping students get ahead in school.

 1. Interactive Presentation Decks

-Boring PowerPoints be gone!
-Now, there are hundreds of presentation software that take the standard presentation deck and turn it into a creative, engaging masterpiece of learning.
-Most software is completely free and incorporates visually-appealing, moving elements that present information in a memorable way.
+Boring PowerPoints are gone!
+Now, there are hundreds of presentation software programs that take the standard presentation deck and turn it into a creative, engaging masterpiece of learning.
+Most software is completely free and incorporates visually appealing, moving elements that present information in a memorable way.
 Creating an original, fun presentation will set your student apart in a sea of monotonous templates and even impress their teacher.
+Using tools like a PDF to PowerPoint converter can assist in creating and converting PDFs into dynamic presentations, providing a unique edge to their academic projects.
 Prezi is a popular option, allowing an audience to follow content captured spatially instead of in a linear format.

 The slides move as you present them, creating a distinct cognitive link for the audience.
 Google Slides also offers hundreds of colorful templates suited for any topic.
 With these kinds of presentation tools, you’ll never get caught giving a bad presentation again.